Constraining black hole parameters with the precessing jet nozzle of M87*: Constrains of M87*

 when the unit is restored.

+Here, we primarily consider two cases: the jet originating from the inner and outer parts of the accretion flow, respectively modeled by the ISSO and spherical stable orbits.
+These cases may yield distinct and insightful results.

-Here, we consider the location of the ISCO as the characteristic radius of the accretion disk.
-By varying the values of the black hole spin $a/M$ and the tilt angle, we determine the radius, energy, angular momentum, and the Carter constant of the ISCO.
+First, we consider the location of the ISSO as the characteristic radius of the accretion disk.
+By varying the values of the black hole spin $a/M$ and the tilt angle, we determine the radius, energy, angular momentum, and the Carter constant of the ISSO.
 Utilizing equations (\ref{radia})-(\ref{dtt}), we calculate the trajectory of the particle.
 Then, the precession angular velocity $\omega_{t}$ and its corresponding period will be obtained.

-Following the above approach, we present the period of the precession angular velocity in Fig. \ref{ppOrbits} for the M87* black hole with a mass of $M=6.5\times10^9M_{\odot}$.
-Examining the $\zeta$-$a/M$ plane, it becomes evident that the period remains predominantly below 5 years across most parameter regions.
-However, for retrograde ISCOs, their period can extend to higher values, reaching up to 20 years when the black hole spin is extremely small.
+Following the above approach, we present the period of the precession angular velocity in Fig. \ref{ppPeriodprog} for the M87* black hole with a mass of $M=6.5\times10^9M_{\odot}$ for the retrograde and prograde orbits, respectively.
+Examining the $\zeta$-$a/M$ plane, it becomes evident that the period remains predominantly below 5 years across most parameter regions for both retrograde and prograde cases.
+However, for retrograde ISSOs shown in Fig. \ref{PeriodRetr}, their period can extend to higher values, reaching up to 20 years when the black hole spin is extremely small.
 This behavior holds true regardless of the specific value of the tilt angle $\zeta$, representing a universal result.
 In general, the precession angular velocity $\omega_{t}$ exhibits a proportional relationship with the black hole spin, thereby explaining this result in a straightforward manner.
+For the prograde ISSO case shown in Fig. \ref{Periodprog}, in order to achieved a long period, the result indicates that the black hole spin must be small and the tilt angle $\zeta$ approach $\pi/2$ corresponding to an accretion disk perpendicular to the equatorial plane, which is not feasible for M87*.
+Therefore, if the ISSO is the characteristic radius, the accretion disk should be retrograde one with extremely small spin, while the tilt angle remains to be fixed.